 It takes a lot more time than you realize to truly get over someone.
 A LOT MORE.
 How long, exactly?

 A 2009 study revealed that it takes an average of 18 months for you to completely get over a person.
+This is the how long the grieving process takes for getting over the end of a romantic relationship.
 What exactly does it mean to be completely over a person?

 The ultimate goal is emotional neutrality.
 They effectively cease to exist.